ArtHitParade

 A silver dollar was prepared with the effigy of Chang Tso-lin in civilian dress on the year of Republic 17, 1928 CE.
 Its text announces it as memorial, which suggests that it is posthumous.
 Its terminus ante quem is December 29, 1928, when the Young Marshal rallies to the government of the Kuomintang.
 Having become politically incorrect, this coin will not be issued.

-A specimen graded SP-64 by PCGS of Chang Tso-lin's dollar will be sold on April 6 in Hong Kong by Stack's Bowers, lot 50016.
+A specimen graded SP-64 by PCGS of Chang Tso-lin's dollar was sold for 2.3M on April 6, 2021 in Hong Kong by Stack's Bowers, lot 50016.

 Powered by Create your own unique website with customizable templates.